“Meditation is paying sustained, unmixed attention to one thing at a time.”

 There is no supplication, no “asking” in The Summer Day poem, so it is not a prayer.
 It is not directed to some external Person or Power.
 Ms. Oliver does speak of “paying attention,” how to “let go,” and how to “live in the now.”
 She does at one point say she is “blessed,” which is a religious term.
 But by who or by what?
 I like to think is it by the Continuing Creation of Nature.
 I suspect she uses the word “blessed” to show the conventionally religious how well Nature-based spirituality can work.

-Another example of a fine, Nature-based Spiritual Meditation is the following one by Black Elk, a Medicine Man and educator of the Ogalala Sioux Nation.
+Another example of a fine, Nature-based Spiritual Meditation is the following one by Black Elk, a Medicine Man and educator within the Ogalala Sioux Nation.

 Black Elk’s Circle Poem